rhaiscript/book/src/ref/num-fn.md

 Signed Numeric Functions
 ------------------------

-The following standard functions operate on signed integers and decimal numbers only.
+The following standard functions operate on signed numbers (including floating-point and decimal) only.

 | Function                      | Description                                            |
 | ----------------------------- | ------------------------------------------------------ |